maurofokker/vue-forum/README.md

 ```

 - `computed () {}` refers to computed properties that are component functions that performs transformations or calculations and they are evaluated every time it dependency changes
-  - When to use `methods`, they are also functions and they perform actions like storing some data, so if a function has side effects should be a method
+  - When to use `methods`, they are also functions and they performs actions like storing some data, so if a function has side effects should be a method
   - When to use `computed properties`, when you need to transform data like counting elements in a list, formating a string or filtering an array, also they are great for usability

 #### Naming components